comrade-palitos/theory/against-bernsteinism.md

 > It is thus quite wrong to assume that the present development of society shows a relative or indeed absolute diminution of the number of the members of the possessing classes.
 Their number increases both relatively and absolutely.
 If the activity and the prospects of social democracy were dependent on the decrease of the “wealthy”, then it might indeed lie down to sleep.
 But the contrary is the case.
 The prospects of socialism depend not on the decrease but on the increase of social wealth.

 The immediately visible commonality between Al-Din and Bernstein lies in the rejection of a revolutionary approach to abolishing private property.
 Rather, gradual passivity is prioiritized, with the hopes that capitalism will eventually disolve itself when the material conditions are right.
 In the meantime, Bernstein prescribes parlimentary democracy as the non-vanguard for the non-revolution.
-In *State and Revolution*, Lenin comments on Kautsky's criticism of Bernstein (Social Democrat infighting), where he amusedly points out that they are both in agreement, that nothing is to be done to secure the dictatorship of the proletariat:
+In *State and Revolution*, Lenin comments on Kautsky's criticism of Bernstein (Social Democrat infighting), where he amusedly points out that they are actually both in agreement, in that nothing is to be done to secure the dictatorship of the proletariat:

 > “We can quite safely leave the solution of the problems of the proletarian dictatorship of the future,” said Kautsky, writing “against” Bernstein. (p.172,